Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Metadata/1-12-EnumerationTypes.md

   }
 }
 ```
 The EdmEnumeration annotation has been enriched, so the JPA processor knows that the members are flags and that the value shall not be determined via `ordinal()` but via a converter, which we can later use, when we add a column to the Person.
 The converter converts from respectively into an array of enumeration instances.
-This is neccesary, as here more than one member may be selected at a time.
+This is necessary since here more than one member may be selected at a time.
 A simple converter can look as follows:
 ```Java
 package tutorial.model;